KalessinD/perl_list_helpers_xs/README.md

 ##### shuflle
       Shuffles the provided array.
       Doesn't return anything.

+##### shuffle_multi

+  Shuffles multiple arrays.
+  Each array must be passed as array reference.
+  All undefined arrays will be skipped.
+  This method will allow you to save some time by getting rid of extra calls.
+  You can pass so many arguments as Perl stack allows.

 ### Benchmarks
     Below you can find some benchmarks of "random_slice" and